 In order to address this condition of our low-income students, we will implement a new attendance program that is designed to address some of the major causes of absenteeism, including lack of reliable transportation, as well as create a school climate that emphasizes the importance of attendance.
 Goal 1, Action 10 provides additional transportation as well as a districtwide educational campaign on the benefits of high attendance rates.
 Actions 3, 4, and 7 respond to the need for data review, parent training and communication, and attendance expectations.
 SPVUSD also hired a Guidance and Family Coordinator in March 2022 to develop a series of family/student workshops to address attendance, SEL, and academics.
+Action 9, Extra-curricular activities will require 90% to participate to engage students in attending school more frequently.
 Administration will continue to meet with staff monthly to review the attendance data for the site.
 Parent Attendance and Student Achievement Training will be provided to inspire parents to be more diligent in school attendance as we will explain the effect on student achievement and long-term results of poor attendance through our parent/family/student training program, SPPACE.
 Data has been gleaned from the weekly update distributed through email by the District as well as dally contact logs distributed through email by the attendance clerks.
 Data will include Monday/Friday absences, overall attendance, and improvement by Chronic Absentees.
 This data is shared with all site stakeholders not only the Attendance Committee.
 Students will understand that achievement and graduation is directly impacted by attendance.

 These actions are being provided on an LEA-wide basis and we expect all students with less than a 100% attendance rate will benefit.
-However, because of the significantly lower attendance rate of low-income students, and because the actions meet needs most associated with the chronic stresses and experiences of a socio-economically disadvantaged status, we expect that the attendance rate for our low-income students will increase as the parent involvement and support through COVID-19 has enhanced parent/school relationships.
+However, because of the significantly lower attendance rate of low-income students, and because the actions meet needs most associated with the chronic stresses and experiences of a socio-economically disadvantaged status, we expect that the attendance rate for our lowincome students will increase as the parent involvement and support through COVID-19 has enhanced parent/school relationships.